CARWHO/CARWHO/readme.md

 I’m an Electrical Engineering student at the University of Canterbury and the founder of [KORA](https://www.kora.ac/).

-I do embedded system programming and full-stack development.
+I specialize in embedded systems programming and full-stack web development.

 ---